Josersanvil/apartments-nl-web-map/README.md

 docker run -p 8501:8501 --env-file=.env josersanvil/apartments-scraper-web-map:latest
 ```

-This will spin up the streamlit app will at <http://localhost:8501>.
+This will spin up the streamlit app at <http://localhost:8501>.

 > Remember to set the required environment variables in a `.env` file.
 See the [Environment variables](#environment-variables) section for more information.